 Ways to Relieve a Child's Sore Throat

 If the cough does not really bother your child, it may not require treatment.
 Coughing helps clear the chest of mucus.
 Coughs in children usually only need treatment if the cough causes discomfort or disrupts sleep.
-If it is necessary to treat your child's cough, here are a few effective options.
+If it is necessary to treat your child, here are a few home remedies for coughs for kids.

 Fighting a Child's Cough